usraptor2016/Python-Speech-to-text-flask/README.md

-# Python-Speech-to-text-flask
-Flask application for Speech to text
+# Flask application for Speech to Text